Celesti25/Celesti25/README.md

 - 💞️ I’m looking to collaborate on interesting projects :)
 - 📫 How to reach me: https://linktr.ee/clesa_claudia_lam
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I once put onion on my shoes thinking they'll neutralize germs but found out my shoes stench of onion for a whole darn week... - I have a repository full of bad ideas lol
+- ⚡ Fun fact: I once put onion on my shoes thinking they'll neutralize germs but found out my shoes stenched of onion for a whole darn week... - I have a repository full of bad ideas lol

 <!---
 Celesti25/Celesti25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.